EXPANDED BEAM

 The device is purely passive, redirecting light energy based on carefully engineered surface properties.
 Beamsplitters enable complex light manipulation across diverse scientific and industrial fields, underpinning numerous advanced optical systems.
 A beam splitter or beamsplitter is an optical device that splits a beam of light into a transmitted and a reflected beam.
 It is a crucial part of many optical experimental and measurement systems, such as interferometers, also finding widespread application in fibre optic telecommunications.
 Their primary function is to divide an incident light beam into two or more beams, each with a controlled intensity and propagation direction. a laser beam) into two (or sometimes more) beams, which may or may not have the same optical power (radiant flux).
 This division allows for the simultaneous analysis or utilization of the light's properties along two separate paths.
 Beamsplitters are often classified according to their construction: cube or plate.
 Plate beamsplitter s Plate beamsplitters consist of a thin plate of optical crown glass with a different type of coating deposited on each side.
 The first surface is coated with an all-dielectric film having partial reflection properties over either the visible or the near-infrared spectrum.
 [PDF]

-Users can install a beam splitter
+Where in Ukraine can I buy a beam splitter

-Users can install a beam splitter
+Where in Ukraine can I buy a beam splitter

 Can beam splitters be parallelized